Fixed Annuities vs. Bonds

 According to data from Charles Schwab, 10-year certain annuity payouts for both men and women yielded higher results compared to those of corporate bonds.

 Researchers David Blanchett and Michael S. Finke determined that bond investors had to invest more money than annuity owners to generate a given amount of income.
-Their study found that bond investors had to invest approximately $25 for every dollar of income earned.
-Annuity owners paid less than $19 for each dollar earned.
+Their study found that bond investors had to invest approximately $25 for every dollar of income earned, while annuity owners paid less than $19 for each dollar earned.

 Which Is Right for You?

-While annuities and bonds have many similar features, they also have key differences.
-Both financial vehicles come in various types, each with its own unique risks.
-Carefully consider those risks in light of your personal financial objectives.
+While fixed annuities and bonds have many similar features, they also have key differences.
+Both financial vehicles come with their own benefits and drawbacks.
+Carefully consider the pros and cons in light of your personal financial objectives.

-Whether you decide to buy annuities or bonds, it is important to consider how they fit into your overall financial plan by taking important factors, like Social Security, into consideration.
+Whether you decide to buy fixed annuities, bonds, or both, it is important to consider how they fit into your overall financial plan, taking important factors like Social Security into account.

 Please seek the advice of a qualified professional before making financial decisions.